 Unlike in the past, before 2017, there’s no need to conceal a gun anymore.

-In order to openly and legally carry a gun in Texas, however, you must obtain what used to be called your concealed-handgun license.
+In order to openly and safely carry a gun in Texas, however, you should get what used to be called your concealed-handgun license.
 Now, the official term is License to Carry, or LTC, for short.
 There are also other requirements to getting your LTC.

 What are the Open Carry Texas Requirements?